Amir-LOUATII/Amir-LOUATII/README.md

 - 👋 Hi, I’m @Amir-LOUATI
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML&CSS
+- 🌱 I’m currently learning HTML&CSS and javaScript
+-
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...